DEMETER298/IonBreeders/README.md

 4. NARO shall not be responsible or liable for any damage or loss caused or be alleged to be caused, directly or indirectly, by the download and use of IonBreeders.
 5. NARO shall not be obligated to correct or repair the program regardless of the extent, even if there are any defects of malfunctions in IonBreeders.
 6. The copyright and all other rights of IonBreeders belong to NARO.
 7. Selling, renting, re-use of license, or use for business purposes etc. of IonBreeders shall not be allowed.
 For commercial use, license of commercial use is required.
-Inquiries for such commercial license are directed to demeter@affrc.go.jp.
+Inquiries for such commercial license are directed to demeter298@gmail.com.
 8. The IonBreeders may be changed, or the distribution maybe canceled without advance notification.
 9. In case the result obtained using IonBreeders in used for publication in academic journals etc., please refer the publication of IonBreeders in the publication (in preparation).